The Original Goals of the 340B Program

 Medicine price mark-ups are 6.6x higher at 340B hospitals than at independent clinics.

-Profit margins for 340B contract pharmacies – the pharmacies that 340B hospitals contract with to dispense 340B medicines – are 3.3x higher than those for independent clinics dispensing non-340B drugs.
+Profit margins for 340B contract pharmacies – the pharmacies that 340B hospitals contract with to dispense 340B medicines – are 3.3x higher than those for independent pharmacies dispensing non-340B drugs.

 Wrong